Ongoing body of work made up of several projects looking at a city not unlike Dublin.

 I took the majority of these photos while living in Paris between 2007 and 2012 .
 What began as a nagging sense of curiosity, grew into an affinity with the landscape and an urge to tell a story, which would go beyond the stereotypes sometimes associated with the territory.

 Ten years in September.
 Breakfast is the best meal of the day.
-It was meant to be about the landscape.
+It was suppose to be about the land.
 Trips are the lifeblood.
 I can't imagine us living here.
 It's like time is suspended.

 n 21 June 1798 over 15,000 British soldiers launched an attack on Vinegar Hill, just outside the town of Enniscorthy.
 The battle is part of one of the most significant events in Ireland’s history – the 1798 Rebellion.
 It marked a turning point in the rebellion, as it was the last attempt by the rebels to hold and defend ground against the British military.